 While cultivating the land the soil gets ripped open exposing the worms that live in it.
 All birds, especially seagulls like eating the worms, there can often be hundreds or even thousands of seagulls following behind you trying to find the worms.

 The final stage before planting the next crop is making a fine seedbed.
 This means breaking down the lumps of soil even more, we like the soil to be really fine with no lumps to give the next crop the best chance of growing.

 To make a fine seedbed we normally use a cultivator called a SKH crumbler, it has a set of tines to level the soil followed by a roller, this is then followed by another set of levelling tines and another roller but this roller goes round twice as fast as the front roller, the rollers hit the lumps of soil and smashes them to pieces.

-This is the planting machine, it’s called a seed drill, the seed drill plants the seeds into the ground.
+The planting machine is called a seed drill, the seed drill plants the seeds into the ground.
 The seed goes in the big red hopper at the top of the seed drill, the seed then goes through a metering device that measures out the seeds so that only so many seeds get planted per acre.
-After the metering device the seed travels along tubes which are a bit like a hose pipe, at the end of the tube there are coulters, the coulters are metal tines that pull through the soil, the seeds drop out behind the coulters into the soil.
+After the metering device, the seed travels along tubes which are a bit like a hosepipe, at the end of the tube there are coulters, the coulters are metal tines that pull through the soil, the seeds drop out behind the coulters into the soil.
 The soil is then levelled out by a set of rakes at the back of the seed drill.